AnsonFeng1999/AnsonFeng1999/Collection/ListofContent.md

   * Developed multiple platform behaviors, which various platforms can be created by changing combination of behaviors
   * Designed **2** distinct level (easy and medium difficulty)
 * **300+** downloads and views on [Itch.io](https://itch.io/) and the number is still growing
-* Unity3D, C#, Unity Physics: SpringJoint, Visual Studio
+* Unity3D, C#, Unity Physics: SpringJoint, Visual Studio, Git
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---